TROG111/SatNav/README.md

     b) you can edit the initial default locations in the Programming Board and add new entries (this is best used for bulk entry).
 Open the PB for LUA editing and access the code in the unit.tick(loadwp) trigger.
 Then simply edit or add new entries to this table.
 Once you have the new exntries in the table execute the 'l SatNav' command below (5e) to relad the table.

+ 5) If you wish to change the coordinates of a SatNav location you can do this one at a time by pressing the 'Update Location' button which will change the coordinates for the selected location to those of the players current position'

- 5) With the latest DU patch, SatNav now has a command line capability this provides the following function by typing into the LUA Chat panel:
+ 6) With the latest DU patch, SatNav now has a command line capability this provides the following function by typing into the LUA Chat panel:

-    a) 'u newLocationName' - you can amend the name of a SatNav location by selecting it from the on screen location list, then typing 'u ' followed by the new name for that location
+    a) 'u <newLocationName>' - you can amend the name of a SatNav location by selecting it from the on screen location list, then typing 'u ' followed by the new name for that location <newLocationName>. n.b. the new location name in <newLocationName> must be enclosed in single quotes (e.g. 'My New Location') and can contain spaces and other alphanumeric characters.
+You can also change the coordinates for the location at the same time by providing a ::pos{a>,<b>,<c>,<d>,<e>} string.

     b) 'd SatNav' - this command will delete the currently selected location from the database - use with care ;-)